-Why Increase This How to Increase Transit Trends and Targets Share? & Non-Motorized Share? • (Data is from Preferred Option) Transit & Non-Motorized Trip Share (All Trips) 21% 22% 23% 25% 28% 2015 2045e+c 2045 Good Better Best Transit, bicycle and walking trips can replace vehicle trips to help abate the growing congestion problem.
-Support Personal Health Lack of exercise is a leading contributor to the obesity in the U.S. mixed-use development.
-Land Use - Encourage shorter block lengths and greater roadway connectivity.
-Policy - Support TDM and Best Workplaces for Commuters Method: From Triangle Regional Model (TRM), total bicycle and pedestrian trips, divided by total trips for all modes.
+Why Increase This How to Increase Transit Trends and Targets Share? & Non-Motorized Share?
+(Data is from Preferred Option) Transit & Non-Motorized Trip Share (All Trips) 22% 23% 25% 28% 29% 2015 2045e+c 2045 Good Better Best leading contributor to the obesity in the U.S. Method: From Triangle Regional Model (TRM), total bicycle and pedestrian trips, divided by total trips for all modes.